spa5k/tafsir_api/README.md

 ### Self-hosting (recommended)

-You can and should download `data/api` and host it yourself (instead of depending only on public CDNs).
+You can and should download `data` and `tafsir` folders and host it yourself (instead of depending only on public CDNs).

 Required folders to host: